 Does Bio Oil work?

 Bio Oil is proven to work in clinical studies.

 Our ingredient review also determined that all products sold by Bio Oil are likely to be effective for stretch mark reduction, because they contain ingredients shown to be effective for that outcome in clinical studies.

 This does not mean it will work for everyone; no product does.

 We believe that Bio Oil is likely to help with acne scars, because both lavender oil and safflower seed oil have been shown to have anti-inflammatory and anti-scar effects in clinical trials.

-However, Bio Oil isn’t proven in medical research to be specifically effective for acne scars the way it’s proven to be specifically effective for stretch marks and general scarring.
+However, Bio Oil isn’t proven in clinical trials to be specifically effective for acne scars the way it’s proven to be effective for stretch marks and general scarring.

 Is Bio Oil Safe for pregnancy?

-We would only recommend Bio Oil Natural to pregnant women.
-Not only was the product specifically formulated for pregnant women, but it's free of questionable additive ingredients like fragrance.
+Not only was Bio Oil Natural specifically formulated for pregnant women, but it's free of questionable additive ingredients like fragrance.

-We recommend that pregnant women speak with their doctor or dermatologist before using any new product, to minimize risk of allergic reaction.
+We recommend that pregnant women speak with their doctor or dermatologist before using any new skincare product.